 Research has linked eHealth literacy, self-efficacy and cyberchondria individually in pairs, but there are limited studies with a prime focus associated with these dimensions under a singular model.
 Firstly, the two concepts of eHealth Literacy and self-efficacy are closely related, given that individuals perceived confidence in their ability to use online health information effectively can influence their eHealth literacy skills.
-Research has shown a positive and statistically significant correlation between eHealth literacy and self-efficacy, suggesting that those with an associated positive correlation between eHealth literacy and self-efficacy, suggesting that those with higher eHealth literacy were more likely to have higher self-efficacy levels (Sögüt et al., 2022).
+Research has shown a positive and statistically significant correlation between eHealth literacy and self-efficacy (Filabadi et al., 2020), such as that conducted on students with an associated positive correlation between eHealth literacy and self-efficacy, suggesting that those with higher eHealth literacy were more likely to have higher self-efficacy levels (Sögüt et al., 2022).